uberballo/Distributed-systems/README.md

 - [x] Add health checker to main node
 - [ ] Create a client that communicates with a chat node

+### Missing features

+- Minimize overhead when sending messages
+- Send all messages including history when forwarding to new nodes
+- Reduce client overhead when polling for new messages

 ## Dev environment

 ### Setup